-At Bristol University Press/Policy Press we are committed to upholding the highest standards of review in our journals as well as peer review integrity.
-Bristol University Press/Policy Press is also currently applying to sign up to the Committee of Publication Ethics (COPE) guidelines on good publication practice.
+At Bristol University Press/Policy Press we are committed to upholding the highest standards of review and publication ethics in our journals.
+Bristol University Press/Policy Press is a member of and subscribes to the principles of the Committee of Publication Ethics (COPE), and will take appropriate action in cases of possible misconduct in line with COPE guidance.

 Guidelines for authors

 - All material drawn on must be referenced appropriately.

 - Permission must be cleared to re-use any content that has not been created by the author(s).
 More information on permissions can be seen at here, including advice on when permission is needed and how to go about requesting permission.

 - All named co-authors must consent to publication and to being named as a co-author.
 Please consult our authorship criteria guidelines when assigning authorship.

 - Authors should only submit a manuscript to one journal at a time.

 - Authors should avoid making any statements about individuals or organisations that could be construed as libel, slander or defamation.

 - Authors must follow national and international procedures that govern the ethics of experimentation on humans and animals.